 Confident they could improve the experience, the product team set out to completely revamp the dashboard building experience.
 Using Heap to test, measure, and iterate as they went—without worrying about tracking code or developer resources—the product team pushed out a new beta to about half their customers.

 The results were better than they could have hoped for.
-Average time-to-completion of the new build experience was improved by over 500%, down from 57 minutes to 11 minutes.
+Average time-to-completion of the new build experience was reduced by over 80%, down from 57 minutes to 11 minutes.
 With such a dramatic reduction, their customers’ time-to-value was significantly shortened, and their users began creating more dashboards, using more data, and ultimately deriving much more value from the Grow platform.

 Since bringing on Heap, measurement is at the core of everything the Grow product team does, and even engineers are encouraged to access Heap.
 Together, engineers and product managers start their development plan with Heap data, helping Alan and his team determine what to work on next, measure success in their projects, and support product decision-making.
 With a weekly development cycle, “our product managers have adopted measurement in everything they do, and now, data is the central part of every discussion and decision.”